 Monte Palace Abandoned Hotel

-The Monte Palace is a huge abandoned hotel on top of the volcano with a fascinating story.
-Some people like to enter the ruin to do some urban exploration, although it can be pretty dangerous as the building is falling apart.
+The Monte Palace is a large abandoned hotel atop the volcano with a fascinating history.
+Some people enjoy exploring ruins for urban exploration, but it can be dangerous because the building is deteriorating.

 Ponta da Ferraria Hot Spring